-- (a) ARTC will negotiate with an Applicant in good faith the key performance indicators to be included in an Access Agreement, and any changes to the key performance indicators in the Access Agreement during the term of the Access Agreement. - (b) In negotiating the key performance indicators for an Access Agreement ARTC's objectives include to have a consistent set of key performance indicators for all Access Holders which are also consistent with: - (i) the applicable Relevant System Assumptions; - (ii) other incentives and measures of ARTC's performance including the performance indicators contained in the NSW Lease; and - (iii) in the case of an Access Holder Agreement for Coal Access Rights: - (A) coal chain performance indicators; - (B) the Network Key Performance Indicators reported by ARTC under section 13.1 of the Access Undertaking, where applicable; - (C) any particular incentives and measures of ARTC's performance contained in the Indicative Access Holder Agreement including the application of the system wide true-up tests, and unless otherwise agreed by ARTC and the Applicant, the key performance indicators to be included in an Access Holder Agreement for Coal Access

-Rights will be a subset of the Network Key Performance Indicators, as contemplated by the reporting scope for each indicator identified in the second column of the Network Key Performance Indicators table in section 1 of Schedule D, except that the reporting detail for each indicator identified in the fourth column of that table will be specific to the Applicant.
+- (a) ARTC will negotiate with an Applicant in good faith the key performance indicators to be included in an Access Agreement, and any changes to the key performance indicators in the Access Agreement during the term of the Access Agreement. - (b) In negotiating the key performance indicators for an Access Agreement ARTC's objectives include to have a consistent set of key performance indicators for all Access Holders which are also consistent with: - (i) the applicable Relevant System Assumptions; - (ii) other incentives and measures of ARTC's performance including the performance indicators contained in the NSW Lease; and - (iii) in the case of an Access Holder Agreement for Coal Access Rights: - (A) coal chain performance indicators; - (B) the Network-Key Network Result Areas Performance Indicators reported by ARTC under section 13.1 of the Access Undertaking, where applicable; - (C) any particular incentives and measures of ARTC's performance contained in the Indicative Access Holder unless otherwise agreed by ARTC and the Applicant, the key performance indicators to be included in an Access Holder Agreement for Coal Access Rights will be a subset of the Network Key Network Result Areas Performance Indicators, as contemplated by the reporting scope for each result area indicator identified in the second column of the Network Key Performance Indicators table in section 1 of Schedule D, except that the reporting detail for each indicator identified in the fourth column of that table will be specific to the Applicant.